jeremysmith1/ElasticsearchFsharpStarter/README.md

-# ElasticsearchFsharpStarter
-Starter project for elasticsearch and F#

 This project demos pushing data into elasticsearch with F#.
 Included with starter code, there is also a docker-compose for setting up a cluster quickly.

 Dependencies: